Mathieu-Desrochers/Scheme-Experimentations/documentation/infrastructure/list.md

 list-number-duplicates-index
 ----------------------------
 Returns the index of the elements that appear more than once in a list.
-Used as an optimization when all the elements are known to be numbers.
+Used as an optimization when the elements are known to be numbers.
+Ignores the elements having a false value.

 __elements__
 The list of elements.